tallysmartins/interscity-plot/README.md

 ## Installation and Usage

-InterSCityPlot was built with Python 3.6 and no other version was tested.
+InterSCityPlotter was built with Python 3.6 and no other version was tested.
 To have it, simple clone this repository and run

 	$ python3 setup.py